nerves-networking/mdns_lite/README.md

 (Note that the configuration changed from v0.2 to v0.3, eliminating a superflous map.)

-The `host` and `ttl` are values that will be used in the construction of mDNS (DNS) responses. `host` can have the value of  `:hostname` in which case the value will be replaced with the value of `:inet.gethostname()`, otherwise you can provide a string value. `ttl` refers to a Time To Live value in seconds.
+The `host` and `ttl` are values that will be used in the construction of mDNS (DNS) responses.

+`host` can have the value of  `:hostname` in which case the value will be replaced with the value of `:inet.gethostname()`, otherwise you can provide a string value.
+You can specify an alias hostname in which case `host` will be `["hostname", "alias-example"]`.
+The second value must be a string.
+When you use an alias, an "A" query can be made to  `alias-example.local` as well as to `hostname.local`.

+`ttl` refers to a Time To Live value in seconds.
 [RFC 6762 - Multicast DNS](https://tools.ietf.org/html/rfc6762) - recommends a default value of 120 seconds.

+As mentioned above, `MdnsLite` uses an interface monitor. `InetMonitor` is currently the only monitor available.
+The configuration value `ip_address_monitor` (not shown) defaults to `Mdns.InetMonitor.
+And the configuration value `excluded_ifnames` represents those interfaces that the `InetMonitor` will **not** watch.
+Its default value is ["lo0", "lo"].

 The `services` section lists the services that the host offers, such as providing an HTTP server.
 You must supply the `protocol`, `transport` and